robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Management fees based on rent due.
 It should be % of rent actually collected.
 - Lots of junk fees
 - Vague or hidden fees
+- Markups on repairs that aren't disclosed upfront
 - Lease renewal fee of 1 months rent.
 It should be a smaller flat fee.
 - Manager keeps application fees, late fees, etc. Those are not revenue streams.
 - Power to change rent without my approval.
 They can recommend rents.